Regulation Guide

 Does ASIC regulate crypto trading?

 ASIC regulates crypto-asset products that constitute financial products under Australian law — primarily crypto CFDs and crypto exchange-traded products (ETPs).
-Spot cryptocurrency trading (buying and holding actual crypto assets) is not currently regulated under the AFSL framework, though ASIC has indicated that broader crypto asset regulation is under development.
+Spot cryptocurrency trading (buying and holding actual crypto assets) isn't currently regulated under the AFSL framework, though ASIC has indicated that broader crypto asset regulation is under development.
 The 1:2 leverage cap applies to crypto CFDs offered by AFSL holders — not to crypto exchanges operating outside the AFSL framework.

-- CySEC Regulated Forex Brokers — Cyprus-regulated brokers verified against the CySEC register, ICF protection up to €20,000
+• CySEC Regulated Forex Brokers — Cyprus-regulated brokers verified against the CySEC register, ICF protection up to €20,000.
+Lighter-touch than FCA but more trader protection than ASIC for insolvency.

-- Forex Regulation Hub — All WiBestBroker regulatory verification guides, updated quarterly
+• Forex Regulation Hub — All WiBestBroker regulatory verification guides, updated quarterly

-- Scam Broker Alerts — Brokers flagged for fraudulent activity, unauthorised operations, or enforcement warnings
+• Scam Broker Alerts — Brokers flagged for fraudulent activity, unauthorised operations, or enforcement warnings

-- Is eToro Safe? — Full safety investigation for one of the ASIC-listed brokers on this page
+• Is eToro Safe? — Full safety investigation for one of the ASIC-listed brokers on this page

 Data sourced from ASIC Professional Registers, ASIC News Centre, and AFCA.
 Enforcement information sourced from official ASIC media releases.
 Last verified: 16 March 2026.
 WiBestBroker does not accept affiliate payments from brokers listed on this page.